ra1028/VueFlux/README.md

 ```

 ### Constant
-This is primitive that wrapper to make the Variable read-only.
+This is a kind of wrapper to making Variable read-only.
-Just like Variable, the latest value and value changes are forwarded via signal, but not allowed to change the value directly.
 Constant generated from Variable reflects the changes of its Variable.
+Just like Variable, the latest value and value changes are forwarded via signal.
+But Constant is not allowed to be changed directly.

 ```swift
 let variable = Variable(0)